wf102/repeat-sales-regression/README.md

 The raw data includes all processed residential sales for GL51 from Jan 1995 to Mar 2026 (a total of 29769 sales).
 The regression itself is performed by the `lstsq` function from SciPy.

+### Regularisation

+To avoid overfitting with the RSR, a smoothing function can be applied on top of the index parameters.
+One such method would be Gaussian Process Regression (GPR), which has been implemented here.
+Using an RBF kernel with noise value of 0.015 we get a suitable level of smoothing.
+The fitted model gives a characteristic length scale of 6.61 months, which provides an empirical benchmark for the timescale of regularisation.

+In order to optimise the smoothing, backtesting should be performed with a time-based split of the data.

 ## Running the regression (MacOS)

 The `rsr.py` script currently runs on the pre-generated repeat sales dataset.